 Trekkers has refit programs to ensure students can maintain connection with support networks and continue social-emotional growth during this period of social distancing.
-Trekkers is currently operating small group day trips, one-to-one mentoring, and team meetings that take place both in-person and virtually, based on the latest safety guidance across multiple resources (see our COVID-19 Guidelines and Resources here.)
+Trekkers is currently operating small group day trips, one-to-one mentoring, and team meetings that take place virtually, based on the latest safety guidance across multiple resources (see our COVID-19 Guidelines and Resources here.)
 The team has also layered on efforts to serve the greater community – from food delivery to tutoring to personalized support for students outside typical programs.

 CORE PROGRAM STRUCTURE

 Our goal is to be a part of students’ lives from grade to grade and year to year.
 Trekkers follows students as they “graduate” from one program into the next along a six year journey that starts when they are in 7th grade and continues until they graduate.

 Trekkers is a six-year program that connects young people with caring adults.
 These relationships help young people grow into resilient, thriving, responsible young adults.
 The key is that trusting bond between a student and a program manager that lasts a full six years, from seventh grade through graduation.